aaronMcMahon/Tacitus/README.md

 2. Actions - A small piece of work a researcher undertakes

-3. Observations - a concise statment describing a key observation made by a resercher
+3. Observations - a concise statement describing a key observation made by a researcher

 The relationships between these nodes are expressed as links.
 There are four types of links:

-1. Action yields Document - In conducting an Action, the researcher produces a Document (e.g. web search (Action) yields a wikipedia page (Document))
+1. Action yields Document - In conducting an Action, the researcher produces a Document (e.g. web search (Action) yields a Wikipedia page (Document))

 2. Action yields Observation - In conducting an Action, the researcher produces an Observation (e.g. statistical analysis (Action) yields "I think the results are biased" (Observation))